RobertoQSx/About/README.md

 # Greetings
 This is my personal website's HTML and CSS repository.
-It is work in progress.<br>
+It is work in progress.
 The principal purpose consists in poems written by me, which are conjunctures of poetry, philosophy and science fiction.
+The original language is Spanish, which I afterwards translate.

 ***